 Rarely, but it sometimes occurred.
 In 1918, wartime paranoia against German Americans led to emergency bans on their language throughout the Midwest.
-The use of the German language was outlawed on the street, in church, on the telephone, and in private as well as public schools.24
+The use of the German language was outlawed on the street, in church, on the telephone, and in private as well as public schools.

 Even after the war, states continued to enact English Only school laws.
-These were aimed especially at German speakers but affected all immigrant groups.
+These were aimed especially at German speakers but affected all language-minority groups.
 Arguments in favor of such measures, like those in favor of official English today, were couched in the rhetoric of national unity.
 The most extreme of these laws prohibited foreign-language instruction before the 8th grade, a restriction that was later ruled unconstitutional by the U.S. Supreme Court in Meyer v.
 Nebraska.
-The supreme Court in Meyer v.
-Nebraska.
+26